tryolabs/norfair/docs/README.md

 - `frame`: The OpenCV frame to draw on.
 - `objects`: List of [`TrackedObject`](#trackedobject)s to be drawn.
 - `border_colors (optional)`: [`Color`](#color) of the boxes representing the tracked objects.
-- `border_width (optional)`: Width of the lines consituting the sides of the boxes representing the tracked objects.
+- `border_width (optional)`: Width of the lines constituting the sides of the boxes representing the tracked objects.
 - `id_size (optional)`: Size of the id number being drawn on each tracked object.
 The id wont get drawn if `id_size` is set to 0.
 - `id_thickness (optional)`: Thickness of the id number being drawn on each tracked object.
 - `draw_box (optional)`: Boolean determining if the function should draw the boxes estimated by the tracked objects.
 If set to `True` the boxes get drawn, if set to `False` only the id numbers get drawn.
 Defaults to `True`.